Overview (latest)

 There is an initiative exploring and documenting these alternative formats, which specifications can be consulted at Simplified Data Template (SDT) page.

-Note: The specification of Simplified Data Template is under development.
+NOTE: The specification of Simplified Data Template is under development.

-In order to use these formats, content negotiation SHOULD be done in the same manner as for the canonical XML or JSON format above,
+In order to use these formats, content negotiation SHOULD be done in the same manner as for the canonical XML or JSON format above, but instead of application/xml

 or application/json